MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_pointerreleased.md

 ## -remarks
-Touch, mouse, and pen/stylus interactions are received, processed, and managed as pointer input in Windows Store app.
+Touch, mouse, and pen/stylus interactions are received, processed, and managed as pointer input in UWP app.
 Any of these interactions can produce a [PointerReleased](uielement_pointerreleased.md) event.
 For more info, see [Handle pointer input](http://msdn.microsoft.com/library/bdbc9e33-4037-4671-9596-471dcf855c82).

 Other events instead of [PointerReleased](uielement_pointerreleased.md) may fire at the end of the action— for example, [PointerCanceled](uielement_pointercanceled.md) or [PointerCaptureLost](uielement_pointercapturelost.md).
 Don't rely on [PointerPressed](uielement_pointerpressed.md) and [PointerReleased](uielement_pointerreleased.md) events always occurring in pairs.
 To function properly, your app must listen for and handle all events that represent likely conclusions to the **Press** action.
 Some of the reasons why you might not get a [PointerReleased](uielement_pointerreleased.md) occurrence are:
 + Differences in how specific hardware handles touch actions and **Press** actions